-Qualitative a) Summary information on the As per the guidelines of Bangladesh Bank, Tier-1 Capital of disclosure terms and conditions of the MDB consists of (i) Fully Paid-up Capital, (ii) Statutory Reserve main features of all capital and (iii) Retained Earnings. instruments, especially in the case of capital instruments Tier-2 Capital of MDB consists of (i) General Provision against eligible for inclusion in Tier unclassified Loans and Off-balance sheet exposures and (ii) 1 or in Tier 2 .
-Revaluation Reserve on Investment in Securities.
+Qualitative a) Summary information on the As per the guidelines of Bangladesh Bank, Tier-1 Capital of disclosure terms and conditions of the MDB consists of (i) Fully Paid-up Capital, (ii) Statutory Reserve main features of all capital and (iii) Retained Earnings. instruments, especially in the case of capital instruments Tier-2 Capital of MDB consists of (i) General Provision against eligible for inclusion in Tier unclassified Loans and Off-balance sheet exposures 1 or in Tier 2.